ciselab/Lampion/Experiments/CodeBert_CodeToText/grid-experiment/README.md

 2. A docker compose to run the preprocessing for the configurations
 3. A docker compose to run the experiment using the preprocessed jsonl files

-The docker composes (and scripts) are orchestrated to grab into each other, so be careful manually changing them.
+The docker composes (and scripts) are orchestrated to fit into each other, so be careful manually changing them after creation.

 There are two scripts provided: